Did You Know?

-You will analyse how writers and speakers use language across a range of fiction, literary non-fiction and every day spoken and written language.
+You will analyse how writers and speakers use language across a range of fiction, literary non-fiction and everyday spoken and written language.
 You will study poetry, plays and novels, as well as exploring literary non-fiction such as biography, autobiography, memoir and journalism.
-You will also be given the opportunity to study some examples of more informal communication, such as spoken language and online communication.
+You will have the opportunity to study examples of more informal communication, such as spoken language and online communication.
 You will learn how language is used across a range of modes and genres, adopting a range of analytical methods, and producing your own creative writing.
-Finally, you will complete a project in which you compare how a theme or idea is explored across both fiction and non-fiction.
+Finally, you will complete a project comparing how a theme or idea is explored across both fiction and non-fiction.

 The English Language and Literature A-level can lead to a very wide variety of degree courses and careers, including teaching, writing and publishing.